 Management

-- During the growing season, DEC takes samples from oak trees around infection sites to determine the extent of the disease.
+- During the growing season, DEC conducts aerial surveys and takes samples from oak trees around infection sites to determine the extent of the disease.

 - These areas will continue to be monitored for at least five years using aerial and ground surveys.